TABLE OF CONTENTS

 - While holding the reset button, turn the printer on and continue holding until warning labels print.

-- Once warning label prints, you can let go of the rest button.
+- Once the warning label prints, you can let go of the reset button.
 Do not touch until the printer prints an IP address label.

 - Once you have the IP address label, contact Crisp to finish the reset process.
 801-503-0032.